eskokado/devops1-laravel/README.md

 This container uses the `redis:alpine` image without modification

 ## Labels
-All containers, volumes and networks created by this repository have the `yuri.project.name` label with its value being derived from the `.env` file used by the `docker-compose.yml` file located in the root of this repository.
+All containers, volumes and networks created by this repository have the `eskokado.project.name` label with its value being derived from the `.env` file used by the `docker-compose.yml` file located in the root of this repository.

 ## Down & Destory script
 On the root of this repository there is a bash script that is used to facilitate the return of the containers to their initial state.
-This script will run the `docker-compose down -v` command followed by `docker volume prune --filter label=yuri.project.name=laravel_app -f` to insure all containers, networks and volumes are deleted.
+This script will run the `docker-compose down -v` command followed by `docker volume prune --filter label=eskokado.project.name=laravel_app -f` to insure all containers, networks and volumes are deleted.
 Then it will remove all data from the `.docker/mysql/data` folder deleting the MySQL database.
 Finally, it will remove all log files from laravel and the  ` "CONTAINER_ALREADY_RAN_ONCE"` file to force the laravel container entry point script to re-run all tasks.
 It will however *not* delete the vendor folder used by composer or the `.env` file or the cache files created by laravel itself.